SPECIALLY SELECTED TIMELINE

 Launched on May 5, 2018 it landed successfully on the surface of Mars on November 26, 2018.

 It deployed a seismometer and also a heat probe.
+InSight was active on Mars for 1440 sols (1480 days; 4 years, 19 days).

 Mission information: Official Site • Wikipedia